-Just in time for baseball, Fox Sports’ new app wants to be your ballgame buddy of the future
+Just in time for baseball, Fox Sports’ new app wants to be your ball game buddy of the future

 Depending on the game and event, the app will also integrate some of its original digital content into these feeds.
 During the most recent Super Bowl, Fox Sports put together legendary NFL quarterbacks like Joe Montana, Brett Favre, and Drew Brees to watch and comment on the game as it happened for an online show called Watch Party.

-For the next Super Bowl, fans will be able to watch the game but also check out the network’s Watch Party at the same time.
+For the World Series, for example, fans will be able to watch the game but also check out the network’s Watch Party at the same time.

 While planning and development for the new app and site began long before the pandemic, but Katz says the global health crisis has simply accelerated many of the trends in fan behavior that they’ve been tracking.